Liamnooneatu/AnchorManagment/README.md

-This Project is created by Liam Noone and Naoise O loughlin.
-This Webpage allows you to buy boats and parts for all your sea sailing needs!
+This Project is created by Liam Noone and Naoise O loughlin./n This Webpage allows you to buy boats and parts for all your sea sailing needs!